X Close

 Music through a speaker system deviates from the original by the harmonic side-bands becoming shifted and unbalanced.
 Accumulation of all limitations in system design (previously mentioned throughout this text) results in the unbalancing of harmonic side-bands.

 Listen to music while switching between different speaker systems (all having a flat response) and notice how different they sound particularly in tonal colour.
 Frequency response measurement alone is of insufficient complexity to reveal a speaker systems capacity to accurately reproduce the harmonic side-bands and sound natural.
-Realism can only be achieved through 4-way active technology.
+Realism is best achieved through 4-way active technology.

 End of Topic 4